Erasmus+ is Europe’s most extensive exchange programme for university students.

 Here you can read more about Erasmus traineeships.

 The Erasmus exchange agreements concluded between the University of Helsinki and its partner universities are unit-specific.
-There are also a few University-wide Erasmus agreements.
+There are also some University-wide Erasmus agreements.
 You can find more information on these below.

 Some of the agreements are limited to students at a certain study level (e.g., only Bachelor’s, Master’s or Doctoral students).

-Find out more about current agreements and their conditions through the Mobility Online portal.
-Instructions to using the Mobility Online portal can be found here.
-To see if the agreement of a target university is valid for your study stage, click the Display details button of each destination.
-In the same place you can find the target universities' language criteria and other specifics.
+Find out more about current agreements and their conditions on this site.
+You can see if the agreement is valid for your study field and stage, along with the target universities' language criteria and other specifics.
 The list of the agreements is always updated before the beginning of the application period.

-Faculty and study programme level Erasmus agreements are generally signed for a specific study field.
-If you wish to study subjects other than your own programme, apply for exchange through that programme's agreements and notice that it is often required that you have prior studies in the field in question.
+Faculty and study programme level Erasmus agreements are signed for a specific study field.
+If you wish to study subjects other than your own programme, apply for exchange through that programme's agreements.
+Notice that it is often required that you have prior studies in the field in question.
 You can also apply through the university-wide Erasmus-agreements.

 The exchange destinations are primarily meant for studies of the study field in the exchange agreement.
 Target universities have limitations on whether an applicant can study a discipline, which they have not previously studied.
 For example faculties of law and medicine do not accept students of other disciplines.